-The following language is posted for the public at http://www.utah. edu/campus-notifications.
+The following language is posted for the public at http://alert.utah. edu.

 The university's campus wide notification system is designed to deliver important campus information in a timely manner via email.
 Alerts are color coded according to the level of importance - orange for "timely warning" information and red for emergencies requiring immediate action.
 When you receive an alert, we encourage you to spread the word.
 Thank you for taking the time to familiarize yourself with this system and making our campus a safer place for everyone.